The-OpenROAD-Project/DAC-2020-Tutorial/2_database_access/README.md

 ## Conclusion

 In this part, we have got our hands dirty with OpenROAD database model (i.e OpenDB) and tried some fundamental features of reading LEF and DEF files.
-OpenDB sets at the core of all OpenROAD's functionality and is a vital part of the physical design flow.
+OpenDB sits at the core of all OpenROAD's functionality and is a vital part of the physical design flow.

 In the next section, we will run a complete RTL to GDS flow autonomously with a single command.